Rothenbuch: Economy

 Municipal tax revenue in 2007 amounted to €1,000,000, of which business taxes (net) made up €155,000.
-The community's per capita debt amounted to 0.
+The municipality's per capita debt amounted to 0.

 Agriculture and forestry

 According to official statistics, there were 47 workers on the social welfare contribution rolls working in agriculture and forestry in 1998.
 In producing businesses this was 118, and in trade and transport 25.
 In other areas, 48 workers on the social welfare contribution rolls were employed, and 665 such workers worked from home.
 There was one processing business.
 Five businesses were in construction (2 in the industry itself and 3 others in related fields), and furthermore, there are 2 agricultural operations with a meadowland area of 157 ha.

-The statistics for 2003 show that there were 543 workers commuting to jobs elsewhere, whereas 111 commuted to jobs in the community.
+The statistics for 2003 show that there were 543 workers commuting to jobs elsewhere, whereas 111 commuted to jobs in the municipality.

 Governance

-Community council
+Municipal council

 The council is made up of 13 council members, counting the full-time mayor.